 Stitches used (US terms):

 Learn all the basic crochet stitches HERE

 - moss stitch = 1 sc, 1 ch, sk 1 st

 Cute Crochet Santa Hat

 Subscribe to my Youtube Channel here:

-Written Pattern for the Santa Hat:
+Written Instructions for the Free Crochet Santa Hat Pattern:

 Ribbing of the Santa Hat

 Start with the Fable Fur yarn, Chain 5 using the 9.0mm hook